MMRad-22K: A Structured Multimodal Evidence Dataset for Chest X-ray Report Generation: MMRad-22K for CXR Report Generation

 \subsection{Case Study}

-Figure~\ref{fig 3} illustrates the model's systematic diagnostic trace on a representative chest X-ray.
-The model first examines the mediastinal region by generating a localized visual rationale and textual reasoning that rules out cardiac and mediastinal abnormalities.
-It then transitions to the lung region where it identifies clear lung fields with high spatial accuracy as evidenced.
-This multi-step process ensures that each diagnostic statement is grounded in verifiable visual evidence.
+Figure~\ref{generatedstudy} illustrates the model's systematic diagnostic trace on a representative CXR.
+The model first examines the mediastinal region by generating a localized image and textual observations that rule out cardiac and mediastinal abnormalities.
+It then transitions to the lung region where it identifies clear lung fields with high spatial accuracy.
 The final report closely aligns with the reference report.
+Additional case studies and examples of failure cases are provided in the Appendix~\ref{cases}.